 Evans’ teaching philosophy involves changing the traditional role of professor from the stereotype he calls “sage on the stage,” toward becoming a “guide on the side.”
 In class, he encourages his students to generate solutions as a group rather than look to him for the correct answer, and to relate classroom concepts to practical situations.

 “I teach environmental chemistry, and it’s great for that kind of thing,” he says.
 “For example, a bottle of water lists the levels of carbonates and dissolved ions.
 So I have the students compare the different brands they may be carrying, and discuss why the values may be different in each one.”

-Evans is the inaugural Director of the Collaborative Program in Engineering Education, which has created a community to promote engineering education research and to share best practices in effective teaching and learning.
+Evans is the inaugural Director of the Collaborative Specialization in Engineering Education, which has created a community to promote engineering education research and to share best practices in effective teaching and learning.
 Evans is also the chair of the Canadian Engineering Education Association’s 2017 annual conference, to be held in June at U of T.

 “We’re asking attendees to imagine how we will educate the engineer of 2050,” he says.
 “We hope to provoke people a bit by proposing various scenarios, whether utopian or dystopian, and thinking about how we would educate engineers under those circumstances.”

 Evans is one of three engineering professors to receive a 3M National Teaching Fellowship in 2017, joining Professors Alan Steel of Concordia University and Gordon Stubley of University of Waterloo.